Galbraith Laboratories provides analytical services to the following regulatory requirements

 - Reduce the amount of waste generated to conserve energy and natural resources.

 The Toxic Substances Control Act of 1976 was enacted by Congress to give EPA the ability to track the 75,000 industrial chemicals currently produced or imported into the United States.
 EPA repeatedly screens these chemicals and can require reporting or testing of those that may pose an environmental or human-health hazard.
 EPA can ban the manufacture and import of those chemicals that pose an unreasonable risk.
 Galbraith has the technical and regulatory expertise that is needed to fully support a study that is governed by this regulation.
 The Quality Assurance Unit will ensure that all data that is released is fully supportable and meets the requirements of these regulations.
-Additional information regarding this Act can be found at the following link:http://www.access.gpo.gov/uscode/title15/chapter53_.html
+Galbraith has capabilities to perform analyses as a test facility (with a study director named onsite at Galbraith) or as test site (with a principal investigator or contributing scientist identified who will report to an off-site study director).
+Additional information regarding this Act can be found at the following link: https://www.gpo.gov/fdsys/granule/CFR-2011-title40-vol32/CFR-2011-title40-vol32-part792.